Ludwinic1/purviewautomation/docs/index.md

 Purview Automation is a Python wrapper library around Purview APIs that's designed to be simple to use and make scaling and automating Purview easier.

-**Phase I is all about making it easier to working with, scale and automate Purview collections!**
+**Phase I is all about making it easier to working with, scale, rollback and automate Purview collections!**

 Key benefits: